LCC-CIT/CS210-CourseMaterials/Labs/Lab04-ANN/GroupB/CS210_Lab04_Part2_Instructions_GroupB.md

 ### Beta Version

-- Post the beta version of your Python file or a link to your Colab notebook in your team channel on Discord.
+- Post the beta version of your Jupyter Notebook file or a link to your Colab notebook in your team channel on Discord.

 ### Code Review